meteoric/meteor-ionic/GUIDE.md

 ```
 ###Lists with sort and delete

-To add the ability to sort and delete lists, you need to supply your collection to the the`ionSortable` argument of the `ionList` component, and also add the `ionListButtons` components that will be shown inside the list item.
+To add the ability to sort and delete lists, you need to supply your collection to the the`ionSortable` argument of the `ionList` component, and also add the `ionListButton` components that will be shown inside the list item.

 Here is an example from the contacts demo app:
 ```